Filipondios/King-Of-Thieves-DD/README.md

 unzip KOTDD.zip && java -jar KOTDD.jar
 ```
 <b> The easier option is the first, but if you are using a window manager in linux, maybe the faster one is the second. </b>

+# How to contribute
+- Clone this repository by yourself or follow the Installation via command line.
+- Via Github make a manual pull request.